A projector being set up in a room with a high ceiling

 Another option to consider is using a short-throw projector.
 Short-throw projectors are designed to project a large image from a short distance, which means you can place the projector closer to the screen and still achieve a large image size.
 This can be especially useful in rooms with low ceilings, as it allows you to avoid the need for a drop-down or ceiling-recessed screen altogether.

-See also Diy How to Make Your Own Tv Mount
+See also How to Mount a Tv on Wall Mount

 The impact of ceiling height on image quality and viewing experience.